NYU Wagner Tuition and Fees, 2013-2014 Academic Year

 NYU Wagner has limited fellowship and scholarship resources.
 We will assess all applications (both domestic and international) for merit based scholarships, and students may choose to apply for one of our more generous, but highly competitive fellowships, which require additional application components.
 More information can be found here.
 In addition to fellowships and scholarships, NYU Wagner offers summer internship funding through the Wagner Experience Fund, an innovative program that provides financial support for students to take unpaid internships in their field.
 To read more about this special opportunity, visit the Wagner Experience Fund page.

-NYU Wagner provides a directory of scholarship programs managed by outside organizations and institutions that may be relevant for our students.
+NYU Wagner provides a directory of scholarship programs managed by external organizations and institutions that may be relevant for our students.
 We recommend that applicants and students research these programs carefully and submit applications to any and all that align with their career objectives.

 Because many NYU Wagner students plan to work in careers where the median pay is not as high as that of the private sector, students are strongly encouraged to become familiar with FPSLFP, a loan forgiveness program for those in public service careers.
 More information about FPSLFP can be found here.